What do you mean, "it doesn't make sense"?

-- Coppers: Copper-coloured coins made from... well... copper... alloys.
-More recent issues are made of iron plated with copper alloy, when the cost of making a solid copper coin began to exceed the actual value of the coin new coppers can be distinguished from old coppers by the fact that they're magnetic.
+- Coppers: Copper-coloured coins made from, well, copper alloys.
+More recent issues are made of iron plated with copper alloy, when the cost of making a solid copper coin began to exceed the actual value of the coin new 'coppers' can be distinguished from old ones by the fact that they're magnetic.
 Both are round with smooth edges.

 - There was originally a 1/2p coin but it was withdrawn in 1984.

-- Actually, all the decimal coins said "New Pence" up until 1982, but the 1p and 2p are the only ones from that era that remain in circulation the higher-denomination coins have all changed their size since, so older ones are no longer around.
+- While the decimal ha'penny always read HALF PENNY, the 1p and 2p issued in 1971 (and several subsequent batches) bore the legend NEW PENNY and NEW PENCE respectively, before being changed in the 1990s for ONE PENNY and TWO PENCE.
+All the higher-denomination decimal coins also said 'New Pence' up until 1982, but the 1p and 2p are the only ones from that era that remain in circulation the others have all changed their size since, so older ones are no longer around.

 - Coppers are often used as weights for dealing drugs, as their weights match the convention of selling drugs in power-of-two fractions of an ounce: a 2p coin weighs 7g (1/4oz), a 1p coin weighs 3.5g (1/8oz).
 The 1/2p coin weighed 1.75g (1/16 oz) and the accuracy of this size deal suffered when the coin was withdrawn and dealers moved to using digital scales which only indicated down to tenths of a gramme.

 - Silver: Silver-coloured coins of varying shapes.
-Actually contain no silver (which would make them worth a lot more than their denominations) but consist of an alloy of 75% copper and 25% nickel.
+Actually contain no silver (which would make them worth a lot more than their denominations) but consist of an alloy of 75% copper and 25% nickel.note

-- 5p - Slightly smaller than 1p coins.
-They have indentations around the edge, also known as 'milled' edges.
+- 5p Slightly smaller than 1p coins.
+They have tiny indentations around the edge, also known as 'milled' edges.

-- 20p - Slightly larger than 1p coins, 7-sided with rounded corners and edges.
-(Introduced in 1982).
-Deliberately designed as such to be able to roll.
+- 20p Slightly larger than 1p coins, 7-sided with rounded corners and edges, deliberately designed as such to be able to roll.
+Introduced in 1982.

 - It's a shame, because it was always interesting to find old one-shilling and two-shilling coins that were used as 5p and 10p respectively post-decimalisation (they were the same size).

-- £1 - Round, golden (coloured) and slightly fatter than other coins.
-Has indentations and the phrase "Decus et Tutamen" ("An Ornament and a Safeguard") around the edge.
-The phrase refers to the milling, those little grooves on the edges of coins.
-Milling coins was introduced by then-Royal Mint director Sir Isaac Newton as both a decoration and as a defense against the then-common practice of "clipping".Explanation Welsh-design coins use a different phrase, "Pleidiol wyf I'm Gwlad" ("True am I to my country"); Scottish-design coins, "nemo me impune lacessit" ("No-one provokes me with impunity")note .
+- £1 Round, golden coloured and slightly fatter than other coins.
+Has milled indentations and the Latin phrase DECUS ET TUTAMEN ('An ornament and a safeguard') around the edge.
+The phrase refers to this 'milling', those little grooves on the edges of coins.
+Milling coins was introduced by then-Royal Mint director Sir Isaac Newton as both a decoration and as a defence against the then-common practice of 'clipping'note .
+Welsh-design coins use a different phrase, the Welsh PLEIDIOL WYF I'M GWLAD ('True am I to my country'); Scottish-design coins the Latin NEMO ME IMPUNE LACESSIT ('No-one provokes me with impunity')note .
 The reverse design varies from year to year, with some designs being reused.
-Commonly used designs are the coats of arms of the UK nations and their national plants.
+Commonly-used designs are the coats of arms of the UK nations and their national plants.

-- £2 - Consists of a "silver" part slightly smaller than a 1p coin and a gold "rim" which makes it about the size of a 50p, with milled edges, and the inscription standing on the shoulders of giants around the edge.
+- £2 Consists of a "silver" part slightly smaller than a 1p coin and a gold "rim" which makes it about the size of a 50p, with milled edges, and the inscription STANDING ON THE SHOULDERS OF GIANTS around the edge.
 This is a double reference to the fact that the standard coin depicts technological progress on the back, and that this is a quote by Newton (see above).
-The £2 has more limited-edition year-specific runs than any other coin and a good percentage of those in circulation at any time will have unique tail designs and edge descriptions rather than the standard one.
+The £2 has more limited-edition year-specific runs than any other coin and a good percentage of those in circulation at any time will have unique tails designs and edge descriptions rather than the standard one.

-- For a coin that depicts technological progress its rather odd that it depicts it with a circular gear-train with an odd number (19) of cogs, which would lock solid if they were used.
+- For a coin that depicts technological progress it's rather odd that it depicts a circular gear-train with an odd number (19) of cogs, which would lock solid if they were used.

-- £5 - Usually commemorative issues, not in general circulation.
+- £5 Usually commemorative issues, legal tender but not in general circulation.
 Occasionally the introduction of a regular £5 coin is proposed, but so far there isn't one.

-- UK bank notes can be distinguished by colour, size, and whose portrait appears on the side without the Queen.
-(Note that the date ranges below overlap as they are the years when the notes involved were legal tender).
-From 2016, plastic bank notes are being introduced after a public consultation found that the majority of people were in favour of them.
+- UK bank notes can be distinguished by colour, size, and whose portrait appears on the reverse side to the Queen.
+(Note that the date ranges below overlap, as they are the years when the notes involved were legal tender.)
+Presently made from cotton paper, from 2016 polymer (plastic) bank notes are being introduced after a public consultation found that the majority of people were in favour of them.

-- £5 Note - Blue or green ink (depending on when they were printed and who you ask).
-Portrait: The Duke of Wellington (1971-1991); George Stephenson, pioneering railway engineer (1990-2003); Elizabeth Fry, campaigner responsible for reforming the prison system (2002-to date); Winston Churchill (projected from 2016).
+- £5 Blue or green ink (depending on when they were printed and who you ask).
+Portrait: The Duke of Wellington (1971-1991); George Stephenson, pioneering railway engineer (1990-2003); Elizabeth Fry, campaigner responsible for reforming the prison system (2002- ); Winston Churchill (projected from 2016).
 The latter, featuring Churchill, will be the first British bank note to be produced in plastic.